Transfer and Career Center

 Monday - Friday 8:00 am to 4:00 pm

 (Summer Counseling hours may vary).

-If you are planning to transfer to a four-year university this home page will provide you with the necessary information needed to transfer to a California State University, University of California and the private schools.
+If you are planning to transfer to a four-year university this home page will provide you with the necessary information needed to transfer to a California State University, University of California, Independent or Private college.
 The friendly staff in the student services area is always ready to help you with the transfer process.

 How can we help you?

 If a student wishes to transfer as a junior to any of the campuses of the University of California, he or she should generally plan to complete at least 60 transferable units with at least a 2.4 GPA at Palo Verde College.
 The 60 units include those required in the major and those needed for completion on the general education requirements.

 UC Riverside and Palo Verde College have established a Transfer Admissions Guarantee (TAG) program to encourage students to transfer to UCR and to facilitate that process.
 Contact the Transfer and Career Center Director/Counselor at Palo Verde College, or click on the link below in order to obtain admission information with UCR.

 Students planning to graduate from any of the 23 CSU campuses should complete the CSU GE Breadth requirements prior to transfer.
 Upon the completion of the 60 transferable units and CSU GE, at the student's request, Palo Verde College can certify the student has fulfilled all lower-division GE requirements.
 It is to the student's advantage to complete the entire pattern before transfer.

 Dual Admission Agreement between California State University, San Bernardino and Palo Verde College: